Chateau Mercian Logo - Courtesy of www.koshuofjapan.com |

 Château Mercian

-Château Mercian winery is located in the Yamanashi province, roughly about 100 kilometres west of Tokyo.
+Château Mercian is located in the Yamanashi province, roughly 100 kilometers west of Tokyo.

 The vineyard was established 142 years ago when "Dai-Nihon Yamanashi Budoushu-Gaisha" the forerunner of Mercian Corporation was founded in 1877.
-A turning point and the beginning of a new era in Japanese viticulture.
+This was a turning point and the beginning of a new era in Japanese viticulture.

 Wine Pairing Tasting

-As soon as I sat down, Jameson poured me the first wine that they tasted, while they were already discussing and commenting on how it paired with the food the Executive Chef Fung (Man Ip) just served at the table.
+As soon as I sat down, Jameson poured me the first wine they had tasted while they were already discussing and commenting on how it paired with the food Executive Chef Fung (Man Ip) had just served at the table.

 It is at this point that I understood that I will not keep the promise I made to myself earlier that day to "come, say hello, taste the wines and leave shortly after to go back home to my kids".
 I mean, don't get me wrong, I love my kids very much, but I could not miss this opportunity to taste these wines and the food served with them.
-More especially if invited not to only taste but also comments and give my opinion about the wine pairings for the up and coming dinner.
-After all, it would go against my epicurean nature and status as Sommelier to refuse such an invitation 😊.
-(And my kids were probably happy to be home with the nanny, doing whatever they want without daddy lurking around).
+Especially if invited to taste and comment and give my opinion about the wine pairings for the upcoming dinner.
+After all, it would go against my epicurean nature and status as a Sommelier to refuse such an invitation 😊.
+(My kids were probably happy to be home with the nanny, doing whatever they wanted without Daddy lurking around).

-FYI: The menu that I saw and the food that was served that day, slightly differed from the finalized menu below, as the Chef modified some of the dishes based on our comments for the food pairing to sublime the wine and vice versa.
+FYI: The menu I saw and the food served that day slightly differed from the finalized menu below, as the Chef modified some of the dishes based on our comments for the food pairing to sublime the wine and vice versa.

 Here is the finalized menu.
 However, it was subject to some slight (last minute) changes between the time I wrote this post and the date of the dinner, but at least it gives you an idea: